alexandrecoliveira/whiptuser/README.md

 # WHIPTUSER
 ## WHIPTAIL + USER

-A small try in offer a simple GUI to manage users on GNU/LINUX
+A small try in offer a simple shell GUI to manage users on GNU/LINUX
 >I tried my best